Common Holiday Illnesses and Accidents

 The initial symptoms are that you become very lethargic, usually get a high fever and severe migraine behind your eyes.
 Plus you can have all your joints seize up so that making even the smallest movement is painful.
 As though you have arthritis.
 After a few days there will also sometimes be a red rash across your chest.

 But wait, there’s more . . . . just to compound things your platelet and white blood cell count will drop way down.
-It becomes dangerous if you allow this to happen.
-Your body needs fuel but you don’t feel like eating or drinking at all, so the options are to either force yourself to or end up in a hospital bed on a drip.
+This isn’t a good thing.
+Your body needs fuel but you don’t feel like eating or drinking at all, so the options are to either force yourself to eat and drink or end up in a hospital bed on a drip.
 I don’t like hospitals so I just made myself drink and eat small amounts of food at regular intervals.
+Mind over matter.

 In all, it usually lasts about a week.
-But you’re left drained of energy and it took me over a month to get back to feeling normal again.
+But you’re left drained of energy and it takes much longer to get back tonormal.
+Personally, about a month or so to get my energy levels up and feel ‘normal’ again.

 In 2016 a vaccine ‘Dengvaxia‘ was made available to the public.
 However, it isn’t intended for tourists and the efficacy of the vaccine is only 65%.
 The World Health Organization (WHO) only recommends dengue vaccine in people age 9-45 years old who live in a dengue endemic area.